openmrs/openmrs-eip/README.md

 When the linked `Encounter` is eventually unmarshalled on the target side through a subsequent round of synchronization, it will contain the actual UUID of the `Visit` for which the voided placeholder was used.
 At that point the `Encounter` is thus saved in the target database with a lightweight `Visit` carrying the correct UUID rather than the placeholder lightweight visit.

 When all synchronisation rounds have successfully completed all placeholders entities should be "detached", meaning that no other entities should be linked to them anymore.

+# Build and Test
+Unit ant Integration tests were only coded for the camel-openmrs Maven module.
+Integration tests are located in the [**app/src/it**](./app/src/it) folder.
+They are run by default during the Maven test phase.

+# Installation Guide for DB sync

+The application is designed to run in one of 2 modes i.e. sender or receiver, you decide one of these via spring's JVM property **spring.profiles.active** with the value set to sender or receiver.

+The OpenMRS dbSync can be used with a endpoint between the sender and the receiver exchanging sync data via ActiveMQ.
+You can also use file-based syncing in a development or test environment but we highly discourage it in production.

+A sender and a receiver directory are created containing the necessary routes and configurations to install and configure sender and receiver sync applications at a remote and central database respectively.
+They are both located in the **distribution** directory.
+Please refer to the [Distribution configuration README.md](./distribution/README.md) for installation and configuration details.

 # Project Main Dependencies
 * [Spring Boot](https://spring.io/projects/spring-boot)